Oracle Java Case Study

 Frequently Asked Questions

-How did World Kinect resolve a $5M Java audit claim at zero cost?+
+How did World Kinect resolve a $5M Java audit claim at zero cost?

 Through a four-phase defence: (1) audit data validation that found Oracle had double-counted servers, included decommissioned systems, and misidentified OpenJDK — removing $2.7M from the claim; (2) deployment optimisation removing Oracle Java from 275+ non-essential systems; (3) entitlement analysis mapping remaining Java to existing Oracle product licences; (4) negotiation presenting corrected data to Oracle LMS, who withdrew the entire claim.

-How common are errors in Oracle's Java audit data?+
+How common are errors in Oracle's Java audit data?

-Can existing Oracle product licences cover Java usage?+
+Can existing Oracle product licences cover Java usage?

 Yes — this is one of the most under-utilised Java audit defences.
 Oracle WebLogic Server, Oracle Database (with Java components), Oracle Fusion Middleware, and Oracle E-Business Suite all typically include rights to use Java SE as a component.
-Oracle's audit process doesn't automatically account for these entitlements — you must assert them with evidence.
+Oracle's audit process does not automatically account for these entitlements — you must assert them with evidence.

-What is Oracle's employee headcount Java pricing model?+
+What is Oracle's employee headcount Java pricing model?

-Should you remove Oracle Java before responding to an audit?+
+Should you remove Oracle Java before responding to an audit?

 Yes — proactive remediation before your audit response dramatically strengthens your position.
 Remove Oracle JRE/JDK from desktops, migrate dev/test to OpenJDK, and consolidate essential Oracle Java onto fewer servers.
 Demonstrating completed corrective action shows good faith and reduces Oracle's negotiating leverage.

-What open-source Java alternatives can replace Oracle JDK?+
+What open-source Java alternatives can replace Oracle JDK?

 Eclipse Adoptium (Temurin), Amazon Corretto, and Red Hat OpenJDK are the most widely adopted alternatives.
 All are free, functionally equivalent to Oracle JDK for the vast majority of applications, and carry no Oracle licensing obligation.
 They receive regular security updates and are suitable for production use.

-How long does an Oracle Java audit take to resolve?+
+How long does an Oracle Java audit take to resolve?

-What triggers an Oracle Java audit?+
+What triggers an Oracle Java audit?

 Common triggers include: Oracle contract renewals or support terminations, large Java deployments detected through Oracle's telemetry, employee headcount changes (mergers, acquisitions, growth), expiration of Java SE licensing grace periods, and random selection from Oracle's audit queue.
 Every enterprise with Oracle Java should assume an audit is coming.

-Can you negotiate Java subscription pricing below Oracle's list?+
+Can you negotiate Java subscription pricing below Oracle's list?

-How does Redress Compliance help with Java audits?+
+How does Redress Compliance help with Java audits?

 Redress provides end-to-end Java audit defence: audit data validation, deployment optimisation support, Oracle product entitlement analysis, and direct negotiation with Oracle LMS.
 All services are fixed-fee with no commercial ties to Oracle or any Java vendor.
 Track record: $50M+ in Java audit claims resolved at zero or near-zero cost across dozens of enterprise engagements.

-Need Help With Your Oracle Licensing?
+🚀 Need Help With Your Oracle Licensing?

-Redress Compliance has helped hundreds of Fortune 500 enterprises — typically saving 15–35% on Oracle renewals, ULA negotiations, and audit defense.
+Redress Compliance has helped hundreds of Fortune 500 enterprises — typically saving 15 to 35% on Oracle renewals, ULA negotiations, and audit defense.
+Our team includes former Oracle licensing specialists who understand Oracle's audit methodology from the inside.